Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Acknowledgements

+We are grateful to the anonymous referees for raising several important points during the review.
 We thank Timothy Clifton for his valuable comments on an earlier version of this draft.
 We also appreciate the insightful discussions with Sumanta Chakraborty during the project's initial stage.
 RG extends his gratitude to Sumanta Chakraborty for the invitation to the Indian Association for the Cultivation of Science (IACS) and to all members of the IACS Physics Department for their warm hospitality during his visit.
 The work of AC is supported by the National Postdoctoral Fellowship of SERB, ANRF, Government of India (File No.: PDF/2023/000550).